turingschool/backend-curriculum-site/module2/projects/blogger.md

 We write `change` migrations just like we used to write `up`, but Rails will figure out the undo operations for us automatically.

+You may often find yourself thinking *"Thank you, Rails.
+Thank you."* This is totall normal.

 #### Modifying `change`

 Inside the `change` method you'll see the generator has placed a call to the `create_table` method, passed the symbol `:articles` as a parameter, and created a block with the variable `t` referencing the table that's created.